Skip to content

 • changes dance invocation identity from descriptor-reference identity to canonical DanceName

-• clarifies that the host resolves DanceName to the local schema-backed DanceType before validation and dispatch
+• clarifies that the host resolves DanceName through the affording holon's effective afforded dances before validation and dispatch

 • clarifies that dance request validation is structural against the resolved DanceType.RequestType, not exact descriptor-holon identity on the supplied request holon